 These treats are sweetened with maple syrup but you can substitute honey if you prefer.

 This recipe calls for vanilla extract.
-Be sure to use pure vanilla extract as opposed to artificial vanilla if possible because the flavour is so much better.
+Be sure to use pure vanilla extract as opposed to artificial vanilla if possible because the flavor is so much better.

 How to make them